 Depression Pathway – What you need to know?

-In practice the depression pathway will ensure the following:
+In practice the Depression Pathway will ensure the following:

 1. Earlier recognition ensuring service users & carers get support when they need it.